Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 The Legal Department Insists

 With due respect to the legal department, they have no idea why they're insisting.
-There is never a reason to need ownership.
+Honestly, there is never a reason to need ownership.
+In fact, all the concerns about usage, privacy, etc. can be accomplished through contracting without work-for-hire.

 Years ago I photographed an event for a local politician.
 They were a lawyer , and asked for contract changes.
 The first change was that no photos could be shown or sold without their permission.
 They were worried I might photograph an important person doing something silly or totally normal like holding an alcoholic drink.

-They didn't want me to sell those to the local press.
+The politician above didn't want me to sell photos to the local press.
 I explained that nobody would trust me if I sold photos of them to the press.
-I understood the fear but it was unfounded.
+I understood the fear but it's unfounded.
 In the end they loved their photos and they were in charge of who got to see them.

 If your legal department insists on a work-for-hire contract there's no justification.
 Any arguments are easily debunked.
 Too, they're costing your company more money and time without adding any value.